karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

           stage('Deploy') {
             steps {
               script {
-                // Create an instance of the DeployStage class def deployStage = new org.example.DeployStage()
+                def deployStage = new org.example.DeployStage()
-                // Call the deploy stage with the image name and tag deployStage(pipelineParams.imageName, pipelineParams.imageTag)
+                deployStage(pipelineParams.dockerhubUsername, pipelineParams.dockerhubRepo, env.IMAGE_TAG)
               }
             }
           }

+          stage('Commit Version') {
+            steps {
+              script {
+                def commitStage = new org.example.CommitStage()
+                commitStage(env.IMAGE_TAG)
               }
             }
           }
+        }

+        post {
+          success {
+            echo 'Pipeline executed successfully!'
+          }
+          failure {
+            echo 'Pipeline execution failed!'
+          }
+        }
+      }
+    }
     ```

+    Explanation:
+    - The script defines a `call` method that takes a `pipelineParams` map.
+    - It uses the declarative pipeline syntax to define the pipeline structure.
+    - The `environment` block defines the `IMAGE_TAG` variable using the `IMAGE_VERSION` environment variable set in the `VersioningStage`.
+    - The pipeline consists of five stages: "Increment Version", "Run Tests", "Build Image", "Deploy", and "Commit Version".
+    - Each stage instantiates the corresponding stage class and calls its `call` method with the required parameters.
+    - The `post` block defines actions to be executed based on the pipeline's success or failure.

-- [ ] Task 7: Update the Jenkinsfile to use the Jenkins Shared Library
+- [x] Task 9: Update the Jenkinsfile to use the Jenkins Shared Library
   - Open the Jenkinsfile in your application repository.
   - Remove the extracted logic from the Jenkinsfile.
   - Add the necessary configuration to use the Jenkins Shared Library from the separate repository.